 When your child starts to get angry remain calm and keep communication going, keeping the tone at a respectful level.
 This part is essential because nothing gets accomplished during a yelling match.
 If you feel that this is not possible, encourage a “cool down” period.
 It will allow you and your child a break and the ability to calm down and approach the issue later.
 Always go back and handle the initial trigger that started the tantrum.

 - Don’t Give In

-There have to be some repercussions for this behavior, correct?
-There has to be a message that is sent clearly to your child letting them know that this type of behavior is unacceptable.
+There have to be some repercussions for this behaviour, correct?
+There has to be a message that is sent clearly to your child letting them know that this type of behaviour is unacceptable.

 This method works great for young children.
 Place them in a quiet spot where they need to sit and think about their actions.
 With my children I gave them a minute for how old they were; 2 yrs old- 2 minutes timeout.

 This works great for older children.
 When they act out take away something they love for an extended period of time.
 Then stick to your word.
 The key to a successful punishment is to remain consistent and stick to the terms of the punishment.

 Your child will navigate these different challenges and with your help develop coping skills, to make them respectful adults.